IoT Standardization and Implementation Challenges

 [Editors Note: This is a cross post of the Authors Blog ]

-The rapid evolution of the # market has caused an explosion in the number and variety of IoT solutions.
+The rapid evolution of the #IoT market has caused an explosion in the number and variety of IoT solutions.
 Additionally, large amounts of funding are being deployed at IoT startups.
-Consequently, the focus of the has been on manufacturing and producing the right types of hardware to enable those solutions.
+Consequently, the focus of the has been on and producing the right types of hardware to enable those solutions.
 In current model, most IoT solution providers have been building all components of the stack, from the hardware to the relevant cloud services or as they would like to name it as “IoT solutions”, as a result, there is a lack of consistency and standards across the cloud services used by the different IoT solutions.

 As the industry evolves, the need for a standard model to perform common IoT backend tasks, such as processing, storage, and firmware updates, is becoming more relevant.
 In that new model, we are likely to see different IoT solutions work with common backend services, which will guarantee levels of interoperability, portability, and manageability that are almost impossible to achieve with the current generation of IoT solutions.